Peter Greene: Career

-Greene had roles in Pulp Fiction; The Mask; Clean, Shaven; and The Usual Suspects in 1994 and 1995.
-In Pulp Fiction, Greene appeared as Zed, who rapes Marsellus Wallace.
-The Mask saw him play the villainous Dorian Tyrell.
-Greene played the schizophrenic Peter Winter in Clean, Shaven.
+When registering for the Screen Actors Guild, he decided to change the spelling of his name to "Peter Greene".
+He initially landed several small roles in cinema and television in the early 1990s.
+His television debut was on the NBC crime drama Hardball in 1990.
+Greene later made his film debut in Laws of Gravity (1992).
+During the production of the film Judgement Night, he was found with a crack pipe.
+He played the schizophrenic Peter Winter in Clean, Shaven (1993).
+In Pulp Fiction, Greene appeared as a security guard named Zed.
+The character of Zed is meant to pay homage to the 1972 film Deliverance.
+The Mask was a film starring Jim Carrey, where Greene played the villainous Dorian Tyrell.
+Greene played the character for the majority of the film, however towards the end Tyrell himself puts on the magical mask that grants him magical abilities, where the character is then played alternatively by actor Garret T. Sato and stuntman Jeep Swenson.

 The Usual Suspects saw him play the character of Redfoot.
-Greene often plays villains, such as in Judgment Night, Under Siege 2: Dark Territory, Training Day (as a corrupt narcotics officer), and The Bounty Hunter.
+Greene often played villains, such as in Judgment Night (1993), Under Siege 2: Dark Territory (1995), The Rich Man's Wife (1996), Training Day (2001) (as a corrupt narcotics officer), and The Bounty Hunter (2010).

 Greene worked with director Jordan Alan twice: once on the film Kiss & Tell (1997), a dark comic turn and then again four years later in The Gentleman Bandit (aka Gentleman B).
 After Greene's arrests in 1998 for drug related crimes, Alan had to put the actor through rehab to get him through the second film and eventually, after coming upon Greene doing heroin with Mike Starr, he was forced to replace Greene's voice because of the vocal problems caused by drugs.
 Despite these problems, Alan vouched for Greene to producer Tobe Jaffe for the movie Blue Streak, in which Greene played Martin Lawrence's nemesis.